bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockchain.md

 The main sorts of transactions on the Bitmark blockchain are asset, issue, and transfer records.
 These are concerned with creating chains of provenance for individual copies of specific assets.

+Asset records have an identifier that is the SHA3-512 hash of the bytes making up the fingerprint.
+This allows the fingerprint field to have any data, binary or text and be represented by a fixed length 64 byte identifier in issue records.
+Only using the fingerprint for the hash is to prevent duplicate assets with the same fingerprint and different name or metadata.

+Other transactions have an identifier that is the SHA3-256 hash of their entire record (including all signatures).
+A shorted identifier is used both to save space in records and to easily distinguish transaction ids from asset ids.

 ### Asset Record